bugii/SME-Group1/README.md

 For building and pulling images [docker-py](https://github.com/docker/docker-py), which is a python wrapper for docker, was used.
 Both the pull and build functions return images which in turn have a size attribute.
 For each service listed, it was stored inside the pickled project object (inside the microservices field)  with the name and its size.
 Therefore, the number of microservices can be easily obtained by checking the length of this list.

 To get the dependencies between microservices, we counted all the entries in "depends_on" fields inside each microservice.
 It should be noted that these dependencies are of static nature.
 Further research could also analyze a more dynamic view of the dependencies and compare them to our findings.

 #### Data
+Out of the initially 6000 downloaded Github repositories, only 1626 were completely buildable, that is without any error occuring on any of the underlying microservices.
+This exteremely low ratio 27.1% was however expected from our side since similar results have been found for Helm Charts.

-Once both of the above script had been run, for each project there was a pickled python object stored on disk.
+For each project there was a pickled python object stored onto disk.
 The project object has the following properties:

 | Field Name | Description | Type |
 |------------|-------------|------|